⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How PEP Makes Money

-• PepsiCo manufactures, markets, distributes, and sells a diverse portfolio of convenient foods and beverages globally.
+• PepsiCo manufactures, markets, distributes, and sells a wide range of popular beverages and convenient foods across the globe.

-• Revenue is generated from sales to wholesale distributors, foodservice customers, grocery stores, drug stores, convenience stores, and e-commerce platforms.
+• Revenue is primarily generated from sales to a diverse customer base, including wholesale distributors, foodservice clients, and a variety of retail channels, increasingly leveraging e-commerce platforms.

 Revenue Breakdown